AnastasiaGundova/Pereval/README.md

 ### Views
 * UserViewset:
   > This viewset manages operations for the User model.
 It allows for listing all users, creating a new user, retrieving a specific user, updating user information, and deleting a user.
+* CoordViewset:
+ > This viewset handles the Coord model.
+It provides functionality to list all coordinates, add new coordinates, retrieve details of specific coordinates, update them, and delete them.